philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

 Regardless of whether this claim is [actually true](http://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/), it sounds like the perfect opportunity for a coding exercise.
 In fact, I found one at [RubyQuiz](http://rubyquiz.com/quiz76.html) called “Text Munger.”

-Our task is to take a string of perfect text, carefully corrected by a hard-working and underpaid copyeditor, and garble it (though keeping the first and last letters and punctuation in place) so that Facebook posters can thoughtlessly spread misinformation.
+Our task is to take a string of perfect text, carefully corrected by a hard-working and underpaid proofreader, and garble it (though keeping the first and last letters and punctuation in place) so that Facebook posters can thoughtlessly spread misinformation.
 Because it is the 400th anniversary of Shakespeare’s death, I chose this famous soliloquy:

 <q>To be, or not to be: that is the question:<br>
 Whether ’tis nobler in the mind to suffer<br>